 MED-over the shoulder or MED: Talent prepares to cut the mouse tail with scissors.

-ECU: Mouse tail as talent cuts 3-5 mm with scissors.
+ECU: Mouse tail as talent cuts 3-5 mm with scissors and collects one blood sample in a 10 µl minicapillary..
 TEXT overlay: 3, 5, 7, 10, 15, 35, 56, 75 minutes

 MED: Mice running around home cages after recovery.
 Note to videographer and editor: If camera equipment is not allowed in mouse room, this shot can be omitted and the existing shots can be used to cover narration.